- The Firing Line Archive

 The Firing Line collection includes videotapes of 1,505 shows, as well as transcripts, still photographs, preparation materials, and other items.
 Although the material available for each program varies, it is all described in the collection guide.

 The Hoover Institution is preserving the original videotapes onto modern video formats (see the slideshow).
 Priority for preservation is given to the most endangered videotapes and on recommendations from users.
-More than 500 videotapes have been reformatted.
-Of these, more than 120 are available for purchase from Amazon ($10/episode) with five-minute video clips available on YouTube.
-The lower-quality clips on YouTube are not indicative of the high-quality videos available for purchase on DVD.
+More than 600 videotapes have been reformatted.
+Of these, more than 200 are available for purchase on DVD and instant video from Amazon with five-minute video clips available on YouTube.
 Those preserved programs that are not available on Amazon may be purchased by special order ($20 plus shipping).
-The 500 plus reformatted programs can be viewed in their entirety in the Hoover Archives reading room.
+The 600 plus reformatted programs can be viewed in their entirety in the Hoover Archives reading room.
 At this time, the non-reformatted programs cannot be viewed by researchers.

 If you have questions about Firing Line, please contact the assistant archivist for Visual Collections.